Q-Minh/nihu/dox/tut_integral_operators.md

 ~~~~~~~~~~~
 myMatrix << ( t * K[d] );	// or	myMatrix << W;
 ~~~~~~~~~~~
-\note Although we deeply believe in the _do-not-memorize-precedence-use-parentheses-instead_ theorem, we mention here that the form
+\note Although we deeply believe in the _do-not-memorise-precedence-use-parentheses-instead_ theorem, we mention here that the form
 ~~~~~~~~~~~
 myMatrix << t * K[d];
 ~~~~~~~~~~~